pulumi/docs/content/github.md

 ---
-redirect_to: "/product/github-actions"
+redirect_to: /product/github-actions
-comment: "Shortcut to GH Actions page"
+comment: Shortcut to GH Actions page
 ---